Sundowning: Causes

 While the specific causes of sundowning have not been empirically proven, some evidence suggests that circadian rhythm disruption increases sundowning behaviors.
 In humans, sunset triggers a biochemical cascade that involves a reduction of dopamine levels and a shift towards melatonin production as the body prepares for sleep.
 In individuals with dementia, melatonin production may be decreased, which may interrupt other neurotransmitter systems.

 Other causes or precipitating factors that may lead to sundown syndrome may include hormonal changes, disturbances in REM sleep, individual and/or caregiver fatigue, inappropriate medication use, or being predisposed to behavioral disorders from chronic neurological diseases.
 Resources in an institution's environment can also play a role as a symptom trigger.
-A reduced number of staff in the evening can attribute to more unmet needs and a lower threshold for agitation for individuals with sundown syndrome.
+A reduced number of staff in the evening can be attributed to more unmet needs and a lower threshold for agitation for individuals with sundown syndrome.

 Sundowning should be distinguished from delirium, and could be presumed to be delirium when it appears as a new behavioral pattern until a causal link between sunset and behavioral disturbance is established.
 People with established sundowning and no obvious medical illness may be suffering from impaired circadian regulation, or may be affected by nocturnal aspects of their institutional environment such as shift changes, increased noise, or reduced staffing (which leads to fewer opportunities for social interaction).
-Delirium is generally an acute event that can span over a time period of hours to days.
+Delirium is generally an acute event that can span hours to days.